richin13/dotfiles/README.md

 - [zplug](https://github.com/zplug/zplug#installation)
 - [tpm](https://github.com/zplug/zplug#installation) (Optional, only if you plan to use Tmux [highly recommended])

-And these `stow xsel` using your package manager
+And these `xstow xsel` using your package manager

 ## Installation